Military

 221st Base Support Battalion

 While building fortifications, Roman soldiers discovered 26 natural hot springs that they quickly diverted into this remote Roman Post's famous baths.
 Known as "baths in the meadow", Wiesbaden's growth as a spa and health center reached its zenith near the end of the 19th century.
-The Kurpark (Spa Park) stretches half a mile northwards along the Kuranlagen.
-The park contains trees more than 100 years old and an attractive lake.
+The Kurpark (Spa Park) stretched half a mile northwards along the Kuranlagen.
+The park contained trees more than 100 years old and an attractive lake.

 Above the city, on the Neroberg, rise the golden domes of the "Greek Chapel," built by a grieving Duke of Nassau for his young Russian bride who died giving childbirth.